MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-to-v18.md

     Instead of disabling encryption, you can export the current encryption key, which you'll then import after upgrade.
 However, we recommend disabling encryption before upgrading.

-3. Start [!INCLUDE[adminshell](../developer/includes/adminshell.md)] for version 16 as an administrator.
+3. Start [!INCLUDE[adminshell](../developer/includes/adminshell.md)] for your current version as an administrator.

 4. (Single-tenant only) Uninstall all extensions from the old tenants.